Today's Articles

 Alice Wiley Seay

-*The birth of Alice W. Wiley Seay is celebrated on this date in 1858.
-She was a Black social worker and woman’s rights advocate.
-Alice W. Wiley was born a slave in Giles, Virginia.
+*This date in 1858 is celebrated as the birth date of Alice W. Wiley Seay, a Black social worker and women’s rights advocate who was born a slave in Giles, Virginia.

 By 1880, Seay was no longer living in her family home, and in June 1886, she married Pleasant Wiley.
 She and her husband moved to Brooklyn sometime after their marriage.
 Seay worked as a dressmaker, and she and her husband had several tenants living in their homes.
 She became involved in clubs and raised money for the needy while she lived in Brooklyn.
 She began to do charity work through the Dorcas Home Missionary Society.
 Seay was president of the Dorcas Society in Brooklyn in the late 1880s.

 In 1903, she became the vice president of the Northeastern Federation of Colored Women's Clubs (NFCWC), and in 1905, she was elected president of that group.
-In 1908, Seay founded the Empire State Federation of Women's Clubs (ESFWC).
-ESFWC was an affiliate of NFCWC and was involved in improving the lives of women and girls and also raising funds for the care of Harriet Tubman.
+1908, Seay founded the Empire State Federation of Women's Clubs (ESFWC).
+ESFWC was an affiliate of NFCWC and was involved in improving the lives of women and girls and raising funds for Harriet Tubman's care.
 Seay's husband died in 1906, and Seay moved back to Virginia.
 In 1910, Seay married James Alfred Seay.
-She moved back to Brooklyn for a few years, where she again led the Dorcas Society in Brooklyn.
+She moved back to Brooklyn for a few years, leading the Dorcas Society in Brooklyn again.
 She also served on the board for the Mother’s Day Nursery at the Lincoln Settlement.
 Seay was involved in the temperance movement, dedicating a conference on the topic for the third annual meeting of the ESFWC.

 To Become a Social Worker